martgil/webext-docs/folders.rst

       :name: [``includeSubFolders``]
       :type: (boolean, optional)

-      Specifies whether the returned :ref:`folders.MailFolder` object for each direct subfolder should also include all its nested subfolders .
-Defaults to :value:`true`.
+      Specifies whether each returned direct child :ref:`folders.MailFolder` should populate its :value:`subFolders` property and include all its (nested!) subfolders.
+Defaults to :value:`false`.

 .. api-header::